What is process automation?

 For example, we worked with a customer who needed to decrease their time to create complicated offers for businesses.
 Partner and Cushman & Wakefield's Head of Industrial & Logistics Agency wanted to streamline the offering preparation process.

 At that period, it required 2 days, but picks might take up to 5-8.
 As a result, we achieved this goal by digital process automation and integrating existing systems with custom solutions.
 The offering preparation process shortened from 8 days to 10 minutes.
+In our case study you will find more details about this software project.

 6. Project Management